SajiJohnMiranda/DoCoreAI/README.md

 ## Recommended LLMs for Intelligence Optimization
 DoCoreAI is designed to refine and optimize user prompts by dynamically adjusting intelligence parameters such as reasoning, creativity, and precision.
 To achieve the best results, we recommend using ChatGPT (GPT-4-turbo) for this task.
 While DoCoreAI is compatible with other LLMs (e.g., LLaMA 3, Claude etc), results may vary depending on the model’s capabilities.
 Developers are encouraged to experiment and contribute insights on different LLM integrations.

+## 📌 Technical Note: Token Usage & API Efficiency
+- Our Testing & Research shows that token usage is reduced by 15-30% when compared to normal prompts, leading to:
+    Lower API Costs – Reduced token consumption means lower expenses when using OpenAI or Groq models.

+**Proposed Enhancement: Vector Database Integration** We are currently exploring the integration of a vector database to store intelligence profiles for past queries.
+This will probably enable faster retrieval of optimized parameters for similar prompts, further reducing token usage and improving response efficiency.
+Stay tuned!

 **Future Support for Fine-Tuned Models:**
 We recognize the growing demand for fine-tuned open-source models tailored for specific applications.
 In future updates, we aim to explore Integration with fine-tuned LLaMA/Custom GPT models, Support for locally deployed models (via Ollama, vLLM, etc.) & Customization of intelligence parameters based on domain-specific data.